RishiDarkDevil/TITAN/README.md

-# TITAN: Large-Scale Visual ObjecT DIscovery Through Text attention using StAble DiffusioN
+# TITAN: Large-Scale Visual ObjecT DIscovery Through Text Attention using StAble DiffusioN

-TITAN is a All-In-One destination if you are willing to create a synthetic segmentation/object annotated dataset if you have access to **only prompts**!
+TITAN is an All-In-One destination if you are willing to create a synthetic segmentation/object annotated dataset if you have access to **only prompts**!
 The entire pipeline is very intuitive and you can have your dataset ready with less than 30 lines of code!

 It relies on Stable Diffusion/Diffusion Models and Diffusion Attentive Attribution Map.